 - Conventional hierarchies are silos that, by design, are hindered in the way they can cooperate; typically their performances are measured locally, i.e. at functional level, and different company functions have different performance metrics, often conflictual.

-- A way to design an organisation which is genuinely systemic, i.e. one where we can really manage the dynamic network of interdependencies, the “real life” community of practices that is foundational to the functioning and the growth of any organisation, we must embed, not superimpose, a control mechanism in the way the network evolves.
+- A way to design an organization which is genuinely systemic, i.e. one where we can really manage the dynamic network of interdependencies, the “real life” community of practices that is foundational to the functioning and the growth of any organization, we must embed, not superimpose, a control mechanism in the way the network evolves.

-The ten steps of The Decalogue represent a transformative pattern that can be adopted by any organisation and they emerge very clearly from an in-depth analysis of what makes an organisation fail in its effort to manage sustainable growth.
+The ten steps of The Decalogue represent a transformative pattern that can be adopted by any organization and they emerge very clearly from an in-depth analysis of what makes an organization fail in its effort to manage sustainable growth.
 Such analysis is well elucidated in both of our books and it was conducted with the aid of the Thinking Processes Tools from the Theory Of Constraints.

-The Thinking Process Tools are the standard way with which The Decalogue has been implemented in a myriad of organisations and offer an exceptionally strong support in decision making as well as in developing the managerial skills needed to accomplish the transformation of the prevailing style of management into one of system optimisation.
+The Thinking Process Tools are the standard way with which The Decalogue has been implemented in a myriad of organizations and offer an exceptionally strong support in decision making as well as in developing the managerial skills needed to accomplish the transformation of the prevailing style of management into one of system optimization.